Cryonics is the preservation of the brain by cooling to subzero temperatures.

 We can't yet repair or revive anyone yet, not even close.
 It will probably be well over 100 years before we can revive anyone, but that does not invalidate the practice of cryonics.
 Repair will require very advanced technology but no new physics.
 In other words, it's nothing more than a complex engineering problem.
 As with other complex engineering problems, it's most likely simply a matter of time before we solve it.

 There are no alternatives to brain preservation.
 If a brain is destroyed, the mind is always destroyed with it, no matter how much we might wish otherwise.
 Cryonics is the only strategy that has been shown to have even the remotest chance of preserving the mind.
 The choice is either brain preservation or permanent death.

 Cryonics is about celebrating life.
 It's about being there for your grandchildren who might never have to endure cryonics themselves.
-Cryonics is about love of family and the refusal to let happy memories die.
+Cryonics is about love of family and friends, and the refusal to let happy memories die.

 Quality preservation doesn't come easily.
 Most cases are severly compromised by obstructive laws, vast distances, poor planning, and tight budgets.
 Our Mission is to cultivate cryonics clinicians and to build cryonics facilities in major cities to improve patient care.

 This scan demonstrates the complexity of neurons.